instructional leadership

 Tools should engage students

 When students have choice and content is at the correct level of difficulty, learning is more enjoyable and, therefore, more engaging.
-Student engagement is also fostered when students can collaborate with other students during the learning process.
-Digital learning that allows students to co-engage with others leverages the theory that learning is socially constructed, and it provides opportunities through interaction for the tool to elicit higher-level cognitive skills through discussion, debate, and collaboration.
+Student engagement is also fostered when students can collaborate with peers during the learning process.
+Digital learning that allows students to co-engage with others leverages the theory that learning is socially constructed and provides opportunities for interaction that elicit higher-level cognitive skills through discussion, debate, and collaboration.

 Tools should support teachers and inform classroom instruction

-Edtech tools might be implemented as part of classroom instruction in a blended model, be used a supplement for students when they are at home or be centered at the core of pure virtual learning.
-No matter what the implementation, edtech tools exist to serve learning, wherever it occurs.
+Edtech tools might be implemented as part of classroom instruction in a blended model, serving as a supplement for students when they are at home, or be centered at the core of pure virtual learning.
+No matter the implementation, edtech tools exist to serve learning, wherever it occurs.
 Teachers should consider several important questions when evaluating edtech tools:

-• Do the tool and information I get from it help me meet the needs of my students?
+• Does the tool and the information I get from it help me meet the needs of my students?

 • Is the tool simply a digital version of an existing lesson activity, or is it providing new avenues for learning?